 Will the police always lay charges if a peace bond is broken?

-The police can lay charges if there is evidence of a breach of the conditions of the bond.
-In family violence cases, the Nova Scotia Department of Justice has guidelines that encourage police, Crown Attorneys working within the justice system to arrest, charge and prosecute the defendant when there is evidence to do so.
+In family violence cases, the Nova Scotia Department of Justice has guidelines that encourage police to arrest and charge the defendant when there is evidence to do so.
 This includes directions to the police to:

 - arrest defendants where there is evidence that they have broken a peace bond;